andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 18 lags - probably about an hour, so a sensible limit.

 21 lags (Raft) - presumably 8 hours.
+Took 10 but crashed computer but .rds for age5 had saved.
+So for long ones just do not cache the calculation and saveRDS chunk, or the readRDS chunk.

 The full list of stocks is (doing them in order), with our final predictions of returns for each: